Skip to main content

 If your website does not have a professional look, visitors will immediately hit the "Back" button.
 This increases your website's bounce rate and you will lose visitors and customers.
 Instead, choose a responsive Joomla template that offers the user a great experience.

-Joomla has many features to offer.
-For example, consider using 2 factor authentication for the velocity of your website.
-Or the use of custom fields, making many extensions unnecessary.
-Always think carefully about what extensions you need and what not, so you can stay as close to the core as possible.
-This ultimately also provides a simpler management and easier upgrade to the new version of Joomla.
+Joomla has a lot of features to offer.
+Consider, for instance, using 2 factor authentication for the security of your website.
+Or the use of custom fields, making many extensions redundant.
+Always think carefully about which extensions you need and which you don't, so you can stay as close to the core as possible.
+This will ultimately also ensure simpler management and easier upgrading to the new version of Joomla.

 About Jeroen